-Keith L. Hammond is a Shareholder in the Orlando, Florida, office of Jackson Lewis P.C.
+Keith L. Hammond is a Principal in the Orlando, Florida, office of Jackson Lewis P.C.
 He joined the firm in 2001, and represents management exclusively in labor and employment matters.

 Mr. Hammond also conducts compliance training for management on sexual harassment, discrimination, and wage and hour requirements, and he frequently lectures to students and professionals on a variety of labor and employment topics.
 In addition to the jurisdictions he is admitted to practice in, Mr. Hammond has also litigated in and been admitted pro hac vice to a variety of other courts across the country, including the District of Maryland, the District of New Mexico, the Western District of Wisconsin, the Eastern and Middle Districts of Pennsylvania, the Western District of Tennessee, and in the state of Kansas.